-On a voyage up and down the coast of Greenland, you'll be treated to scenery and wildlife you may have never imagined seeing before.
-From massive glaciers in artistically whimsical shapes to beautiful fjords and, of course, quaint ocean-side towns, a Hurtigruten Greenland expedition is an experience you'll never forget.
+On a cruise up and down the coast of Greenland, you'll be treated to scenery and wildlife you may have never imagined seeing before.
+From massive glaciers in artistically whimsical shapes to beautiful fjords and, of course, quaint ocean-side towns, a Hurtigruten Greenland expedition cruise is an experience you'll never forget.
 And that's just what you can see from the boat!
 Visiting each coastal town, all of which were specifically chosen for their authenticity and beauty, will let you experience Greenland in a way you couldn't from other land or water travels.

 One such seaside town that most Hurtigruten Greenland voyages include is Sisimiut, a picturesque site with a remarkable history.
 Sisimiut has been inhabited for more than 4,500 years and is now home to around 5,500 native Greenlanders, making it the second largest town in the country.
 Take a look at just some of the attractions Sisimiut, which is known for being a destination for adventurers, has to offer: